This Is Not Paris: Annecy's Food Culture and the Art of Alpine Defiance

 The market under Annecy's medieval arcades is one of the most beautiful in France.
 On Tuesdays, the focus is on local produce and regional specialties—farmers from the surrounding mountains bring their cheeses, cured meats, and seasonal vegetables.
 Fridays and Sundays expand to include clothing and household goods, but the food vendors remain the main attraction.

-Look for Pierre Gay's cheese shop—the Meilleur Ouvrier de France (Best Craftsman of France) has earned the highest honor for his cheese expertise.
+Look for Pierre Gay's cheese stall—the Meilleur Ouvrier de France (Best Craftsman of France) has earned the highest honor for his cheese expertise.
 His reblochon fermier, made from raw milk in traditional alpine chalets, is worth the trip to Annecy alone.
 The tomme de Savoie, with its nutty, slightly earthy flavor, represents the region's everyday cheese at its finest.

 The market is also the place to discover diots—Savoyard sausages made from pork and often cooked in white wine—and crozets, the small buckwheat pasta squares that are a regional staple.
+Chat with the vendors.
+Ask questions.
+The Savoyards are proud of their products and love explaining them to anyone who shows genuine interest.

-Fromagerie Pierre Gay: The Cheese Master
+Fromagerie Pierre Gay: The Cheese Master's Permanent Address

 Address: 20 Rue Sainte-Claire, 74000 Annecy